Statement of Curriculum Intent

 Key Stage 4

 Our GCSE course covers a broad range of diverse topics and aims to build upon and improve those skills gained in Key Stage 3.
-GCSE topics include the Causes and development of the Cold War up to 1971 as well as America between 1920 and 1973; we also study Health and the People from 1100 to the modern day and the Norman Conquest.
-We use the AQA specification and students sit both paper 1 and 2 at the end of year 11; there is no coursework element.
-Our study of the Cold War is supported by offering students the opportunity to visit Berlin in the summer term of year 10.
+GCSE topics include the Causes and development of the Cold War up to 1971 as well as America between 1920 and 1973; we also study Health and the People from 1100 to the modern day and Elizabethan England .
+We use the AQA specification and students sit both Paper 1 and 2 at the end of Year 11; there is no coursework element.
+Our study of the Cold War is supported by offering students the opportunity to visit Berlin in the summer term of Year 10.

 The History department makes full use of iPads in its teaching meaning the students enjoy a variety of different learning experiences.